Skip to main content

 About Carlos Botelho

-Carlos Botelho State Park is a protected area covering approximately 37,793 hectares in the southern Vale do Ribeira region of São Paulo state, Brazil.
-Located in the municipalities of São Miguel Arcanjo, Capão Bonito, and Pilar do Sul, the park preserves one of the most extensive tracts of lowland and submontane Atlantic Forest remaining in São Paulo state.
-It forms part of the UNESCO World Heritage Atlantic Forest South-East Reserves complex and shares boundaries with the larger Intervales State Park, together creating an important Atlantic Forest wildlife corridor.
-The park was named after Carlos Botelho, a former São Paulo secretary of agriculture who was instrumental in early forest conservation in the state.
+Carlos Botelho State Park is a protected area covering approximately 37,644 hectares in the southern Vale do Ribeira region of São Paulo state, Brazil.
+[1] Located in the municipalities of São Miguel Arcanjo, Capão Bonito, and Pilar do Sul, the park preserves one of the most extensive tracts of lowland and submontane Atlantic Forest remaining in São Paulo state.
+It forms part of the Atlantic Forest South-East Reserves, a UNESCO World Heritage Site inscribed in 1999, and shares boundaries with the larger Intervales State Park, together creating an important Atlantic Forest wildlife corridor.
+[2] The park was named after Carlos Botelho, a former São Paulo Secretary of Agriculture (1904–1908) who was instrumental in early forest conservation in the state.
+[1]

 Wildlife Ecosystems

-Carlos Botelho is renowned for harboring one of the largest and healthiest populations of woolly spider monkeys (muriquis, Brachyteles arachnoides) in the world, with several hundred individuals documented in long-term population monitoring studies.
-The park is a focal point for muriqui research and has been studied by Brazilian and international primatologists since the 1980s.
-Brown howler monkeys, black-faced lion tamarins, and tufted capuchins also inhabit the forest.
-Tapirs, pumas, ocelots, and giant anteaters are present.
-The avifauna exceeds 300 species, including the Harpy Eagle, Red-tailed Amazon, and numerous Atlantic Forest endemics.
-The park is an Important Bird Area.
+Carlos Botelho is renowned for harboring one of the largest and healthiest populations of woolly spider monkeys (southern muriquis, Brachyteles arachnoides) in the world, with studies documenting the park holding more than half of the entire Brazilian population of this species.
+[1] Long-term population monitoring has been conducted by Brazilian and international primatologists since the 1980s.
+Brown howler monkeys, tufted capuchins, and black lion tamarins (Leontopithecus chrysopygus) have also been documented in the park.
+[2] Tapirs, pumas, ocelots, and giant anteaters are present.
+The avifauna exceeds 300 species, including numerous Atlantic Forest endemics.
+The park is a recognized Important Bird Area.

 Flora Ecosystems

-The forest of Carlos Botelho represents lowland and submontane dense ombrophilous Atlantic Forest in exceptional condition, with a closed canopy reaching 25–35 meters and a complex stratified structure including emergent trees, subcanopy, shrub layer, and dense herbaceous layer.
-The flora is extraordinarily diverse, with hundreds of tree species per hectare, and exceptionally rich communities of epiphytic orchids (over 200 species), bromeliads, ferns, and mosses.
+The forest of Carlos Botelho represents lowland and submontane dense ombrophilous Atlantic Forest in exceptional condition, with a closed canopy reaching 25–35 metres and a complex stratified structure including emergent trees, subcanopy, shrub layer, and dense herbaceous layer.
+The flora is extraordinarily diverse, with hundreds of tree species per hectare, and exceptionally rich communities of epiphytic orchids, bromeliads, ferns, and mosses.
 Palms including Euterpe edulis (juçara palm) are abundant and support frugivorous wildlife.
 The park also contains patches of restinga forest at lower elevations near the Ribeira valley.
 The floristic composition is characteristic of the interior Atlantic Forest with significant regional endemism.

 Geology